Lachlan Croker: 2022

 In round 15 of the 2022 NRL season, Croker scored two tries for Manly and kicked a 40/20 in the clubs loss against North Queensland.
 Manly had led the match 26-12 with seven minutes remaining but were defeated 28-26.

 Croker played 23 games for Manly throughout the year as the club finished 11th and missed out on the finals.

+2023

+Croker played 23 games for Manly in the 2023 NRL season as the club finished 12th on the table and missed the finals.

+2024

+Croker played 16 games for Manly in the 2024 NRL season as they finished 7th on the table and qualified for the finals.
+Manly would be eliminated in the second week of the finals by the Sydney Roosters.

+2025

+Croker was limited to just four games with Manly in the 2025 NRL season as the club finished 10th on the table.